Argmaster/pygerber/docs/gerber/advanced_api.md

    stack of tokens.

-2. **Grammar Definitions**: Housed in `grammar.py`, these provide the rules to recognize various constructs in the GerberX3 format.
+2. **Grammar Definitions**: Housed in `grammar.py`, these provide the rules to recognize various constructs in the Gerber X3/X2 format.
 The library employs the `pyparsing` module to facilitate this.

 3. **Token Class**: An abstract base class in `token.py`, which serves as the foundation for all token types in the library.
 It provides methods for wrapping parsing